ArcticLatent/ArcticDownloader-lin/README.public.md

 ## Requirements

 - Active internet connection for downloading models and LoRAs.
-- GStreamer media components so the app can display video previews inside the catalog.
+- GStreamer media components (only needed for Civitai LoRAs that include video previews).
 Install them with:

   ```bash
   # Ubuntu / Debian / Linux Mint